anybox/anybox.pg.odoo/README.rst

       {init,commit,info,revert}
                             sub-commands
         init                Set the current db
-        commit              Clone the current db to a new revision info                Display revision of the current db revert              Drop the current db and clone from a previous revision
+        commit              Save the current db in a new revision info                Display the revision of the current db revert              Drop the current db and clone from a previous revision

     optional arguments: